nlowe56/suit-activation-system/README.md

 # Suit Activation System

-An Arduino-based superhero suit activation prop built as an introduction to embedded systems.
+An Arduino-based superhero suit activation prop built as an introduction to embedded systems development.

-## Demo
+## What It Does

-Press the button to trigger a sequential LED power-up sequence, musical jingle, and LCD status display.
+On button press, four LEDs light up sequentially alongside an ascending jingle played through a buzzer, simulating suit systems coming online.
+The LCD reads "INITIALIZING..." during the sequence, then switches to "SUIT ONLINE / POWER: 100%" once complete.
+After a short delay the system returns to "SUIT SYSTEM / STANDBY..." and waits for the next activation.

-## Features
+## What I Learned

-- Button-triggered activation sequence
-- 4 sequential LEDs powering up with ascending musical notes
-- LCD display showing suit status (STANDBY / INITIALIZING / SUIT ONLINE)
+This was my first hands-on project with the Arduino Uno.
+Getting all components working on their own pins simultaneously was the core challenge, coordinating the LEDs, buzzer, button input, and LCD without conflicts required careful pin mapping and debugging.
+Key concepts I worked through:

+- Digital input and output
-- Passive buzzer jingle using PWM tone generation
+- PWM tone generation
+- Parallel LCD communication (16-pin interface)
+- Hardware debugging and wiring diagnosis

 ## Components

-- ELEGOO UNO R3 (Arduino compatible)
+- ELEGOO UNO R3
-- LCD1602 16x2 display (parallel interface)
+- LCD1602 16x2 display
 - 4x LEDs with 220 ohm resistors
 - Passive buzzer
 - Tactile push button
-- Potentiometer (LCD contrast control)
+- Potentiometer for LCD contrast
 - Breadboard and jumper wires

-## Concepts Demonstrated
-- Digital input and output
-- PWM tone generation
-- Parallel LCD communication
-- Hardware debugging and pin mapping

-## Next Steps
+## Roadmap

-- Add potentiometer voltage sensing with ADC
+- Live power level reading via potentiometer and ADC
-- Add DHT11 temperature sensor for live HUD stats
+- DHT11 temperature sensor for suit diagnostics HUD
-- Add conditional activation based on power level threshold
+- Conditional activation based on minimum power threshold